-4. STAC9700 MIXER
+4. STAC9744 MIXER

-The STAC9700 mixer is designed to the AC'97 specification to manage the playback and record of all digital and analog audio sources in the PC environment.
+The STAC9744 mixer is designed to the AC'97 specification to manage the playback and record of all digital and analog audio sources in the PC environment.
 These include:

-- System Audio: digital PCM input and output for business, games and multimedia - CD/DVD: analog CD/DVD-ROM Redbook audio with internal connections to Codec mixer - Mono microphone: with programmable boost and gain - Speakerphone: use of system mic and speakers for telephone, DSVD, and video conferencing - AUX/synth: analog FM or wavetable synthesizer, or other internal source
+- System Audio: digital PCM input and output for business, games and multimedia - CD/DVD: analog CD/DVD-ROM Redbook audio with internal connections to Codec mixer - Mono microphone: choice of desktop mic, with programmable boost and gain - Speakerphone: use of system mic and speakers for telephone, DSVD, and video conferencing - Video: TV tuner or video capture card with internal connections to Codec mixer - AUX/synth: analog FM or wavetable synthesizer, or other internal source